EDIpack: A parallel exact diagonalization package for quantum impurity problems: Matrix-vector product: parallel algorithms

 \subsubsection{The $H_d$ term}

 The diagonal term $H_d$ of the Hamiltonian is distributed among processes assigning \texttt{Q} rows, i.e. elements, to each core.
-Notably, the multiplication $H_d\ket{v}$ takes place locally in the memory on each process, i.e. with no need of further MPI communication.
+Notably, the multiplication $H_d\ket{v}$ takes place locally in the memory on each process, i.e. without further MPI communication.